alvarofpp/mre/docs/en_US/how-to-use.md

     - [Range](#range)

 ## <a name="regex">Regex</a>
-This is the parent class of all other classes in this package, the RegEx is being handled in variable `self.rgx`.
+This is the parent class of all other classes in this package.
+The RegEx is handled in the variable `self.rgx`.
 Your constructor can receive any number of inputs, but they require the following types: `str`, `int` and the `Regex` class itself.
-For better understanding:
+To further explain:

 - `str`: concatenates to variable `self.rgx`;
 - `int`: performs [*backreferences*](https://www.regular-expressions.info/backref.html);
-- `Regex`: concatenates the value of `self.rgx` of the passed object to variable `self.rgx` of the receiving object.
+- `Regex`: concatenates the value of `self.rgx` of the passed object to the variable `self.rgx` of the receiving object.

 Ways to declare a **Regex**:
 ```python